Walk2Zero/walk2zero/db/db-design-notes.md

 * no partial functional dependencies (i.e. if the primary key is a composite key, then every non-key column depends on ALL of the primary key columns, not on only some of them), e.g.

-  * the journeys table has a composite primary key but every detail of a journey (value in each column of a specific record) depends on both primary key columns (i.e. you need to know both the user_id and the journey_id to be able to say what the destination of a particular journey was - multiple users will have a journey_id of 15 for example, so you need to know the user_id to know which journey 15 the destination refers to
+  * the journeys table has a composite primary key but every detail of a journey (value in each column of a specific record) depends on both primary key columns (i.e. you need to know both the user_id and the journey_id to be able to say what the distance of a particular journey was - multiple users will have a journey_id of 15 for example, so you need to know the user_id to know which journey 15 the distance refers to

-  * in the journey_distances table, you need to know both the user_id and the journey_id to locate the specific distance you are after
-  * in the journey_carb_emissions table, you again need to know both the user_id and the journey_id to locate the specific carbon emitted and carbon saved for a journey
+  * in the emissions table, you need to know both the user_id and the journey_id to locate the specific carbon emitted and carbon saved for a journey

 #### 3NF
 * no transitive functional dependencies (i.e. no column depends on a non-key column), e.g.

-  * I moved the distance column out of the journeys table and into its own table as the distance is dependent on the origin and destination columns
-  * I moved the carbon_emitted and carbon_saved columns out of the journeys table as these depend on the origin, destination and vehicle_id columns
+  * I moved the carbon_emitted and carbon_saved columns out of the journeys table as these depend on the distance and vehicle_id columns

 ### User Vehicles Table